Banedb/Banedb/README.md

 ## 🌜Little More About Me:
 <p>
-🤔 I love challenges that teach me new things.</p>
+🤔 I love challenges.
+The tougher they are, the more I learn.</p>
 <p>📚 I'm in the final year of an LLB programme.</p>
 <p>🪵 I bring dedication, thoroughness and grit to any team I'm part of.</p>
 <p>✍️ I'm good at what I do.